danielbinyamin/Project/README.md

 1. Filter the data and create a KML file with a timeline, which can be viewd in Google-Earth desktop application.
 2. Locate a router of a Wifi network by a few parameters.
-3. Locate your location by a few parameters (wifi networks and their signals). you can end by entering 0.
+3. Locate your location by a few parameters (wifi networks and their signals).
+4. Add more records from a CSV file, or from a mySql table from a remote server. you can end by entering 0.